Hello, I'm Maria.

 Notes to Future Worlds was commissioned by the Grant Museum of Zoology and Liverpool Museums.

 I've been commissioned by Nicole Eisenman & A.L.
 Steiner for an artist-curated exhibition at Nottingham Contemporary to create radical public learning relating to archives, failures, and working class lives, as part of Ridykeulous.
+I've recently worked with Raven Row on Peter Hujar: Eyes Open in the Dark as an independent researcher.

 As an editor I've worked on non-fiction projects with University of Wales Press; non-fiction and fiction with Profile Books/Serpent's Tail; and I've worked in translation with Albino Verlag and Leopard förlag.